flare-foundation/docs/docs/infra/validation/deploying.md

     Some users have received **preregistered validator keys**, this is, the keys required to deploy a node which has already been registered as a validator.

-    If that is your case, you just need to add these parameters to the launch command line, and jump to step 6.
+    If that is your case, you just need to add these parameters to the launch command line:

     ```bash
     --staking-tls-cert-file=<NODE_CRT_PATH> \